 There are also numerous toggle switches dotted around, and an air-conditioning system controlled through traditional dials.
 All models feature sat-nav, DAB radio, rear parking sensors, automatic lights and wipers, and cruise control, which is pretty good.

 Everything you sit on, touch or interact with has a truly classy feel.
-The buttons and levers all operate with a slick precision, and the seats feel supportive and well made.
+The buttons and levers all operate with slick precision, and the seats feel supportive and well-made.
 The top of the dashboard and door trims also feel sumptuous and the whole interior ambience is enhanced by the multi-colour mood lighting around that huge central display screen.

 The word ‘Mini’ may not automatically be associated in your mind with ‘practicality’.
 You’d be surprised because the Clubman is roomy.
 There’s a whole load of space up front for the driver and passenger, and space behind them is fair for a couple of adults.
 Just make sure you’re fairly nimble because the Clubman is quite low to get in and out of.